biosails/pheniqs/docs/2.0/build.md

 ## Build with the One Liner
 **coming soon**

-## Building with pheniqs-tools
+## Building with `ppkg.py`
 Pheniqs comes bundled with a python3 helper tool called `ppkg.py`.
 To build an entire virtual root of all the dependencies and compile a [statically linked](https://en.wikipedia.org/wiki/Static_library), portable, binary snapshot of the latest code against them simply execute `./tool/ppkg.py build build/trunk_static.json` in the code root folder.
 The `build` folder contains several other configurations for official releases.
-Building with pheniqs-tools does not require elevated permissions and is ideal for building an executable on cluster environments.
+Building with `ppkg.py` does not require elevated permissions and is ideal for building an executable on cluster environments.

 ```
 % ./tool/ppkg.py build build/trunk_static.json